Project-Unison/tf2classic-docker/README.md

 ### Use with Docker
 As of Dec 15 2023, the core version is deprecated and will no longer receive any updates to focus more on TF2Classic.

-To allow anyone to join your server, don't forget to expose your port (By default it is 27015 but can be changed) before creating the docker instances.
-Using the rcon is highly discouraged so only UDP ports are allowed, but if you are okay with rcon, remove `/udp` after the port to allow rcon access.

-### Use with Docker
 **With default ports**
 ```
 docker run -it --name tf2cserver --restart unless-stopped ghcr.io/project-unison/tf2classic-docker:latest